 Today, Papaloa continues to be an active burial ground.
 There are several types of grave markers that reveal the changing tastes and styles from the late 19th century to the early 2000s.
 Many of the more recent graves have draped na lei, plastic flower bunches, and other mementos.

-Kahaloko Cemetery is a historic cemetery within the Makanalua Ahupua`a (land division) along Damien Road.
-Containing marked graves dating from 1887 to 1921, the cemetery may also contain earlier pre-contact graves that are marked with stacked piles of rocks.
-The entire cemetery is enclosed with a traditional Hawaiian style, dry-stacked rock wall.
-Until recently, the existence of Kahaloko Cemetery had largely been forgotten, largely overgrown with vegetation.
-The NPS in partnership with several volunteer groups have cleared large areas of invasive vegetation, brush, and trees to make the cemetery visible from the nearby road.
+Kahaloko Cemetery is located within the Makanalua Ahupua`a (land division) along Damien Road.
+Containing marked graves dating from 1887 to 1921, the cemetery may also have earlier pre-contact graves that are marked with stacked piles of rocks.
+The entire cemetery is enclosed with a traditional Hawaiian-style, dry-stacked rock wall.
+Until recently, the existence of Kahaloko Cemetery had largely been forgotten, and overgrown with vegetation.
+The National Park Service, in partnership with several volunteer groups, has cleared large areas of vegetation to make the cemetery visible from the nearby road.
 Today, the cemetery is a quiet place of tranquility with shady areas to reflect under large trees.

 Grave sites at Kauhakō Crater are located at the west edge of the crater rim, overlooking the crater to the east and the Kalaupapa Settlement and ocean to the west.
 The crater area contains several grave markers grouped together and surrounded by dry-laid rock walls, as well as other scattered individual markers.
 The graves at Kauhakō Crater are thought to be associated with the Church of Jesus Christ of Latter Day Saints at the turn of the century.